Double-Hong/Double-Hong/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Java,C and Vue.
-- 🌱 I’m currently learning C# and Unity.
+- 📘 I’m currently learning C# and Unity.
+- 🏹 I’m looking for help with some Unity skills.
+- 📫 How to reach me: greathongtian@gmail.com
 <!--
 **Double-Hong/Double-Hong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.